Riverline/multipart-parser/README.md

 ## What is Riverline\MultiPartParser

-``Riverline\MultiPartParse`` is a simple lib to parse multipart document ( multipart email, multipart form, etc ...) and manage each part encoding and charset to extract their content.
+``Riverline\MultiPartParse`` is a one class lib to parse multipart document ( multipart email, multipart form, etc ...) and manage each part encoding and charset to extract their content.

 ## Requirements